-It’s nice to have a few egg free cookie recipes in your collection, and this is a good one.
-The cookies aren’t particularly attractive, but they’re presentable.
+It’s nice to have a few eggless cookie recipes in your collection, and this is a good one.
+The cookies aren’t particularly attractive (Update: Yes they are!), but they’re presentable.
 Most importantly, they are loaded with vanilla, butter, and chocolaty flavor and have a firm, chewy texture.
 For those of you who don’t like your cookies cakey, these are about as far as you can get.

 In Cookwise, Shirley says she uses bleached flour because it doesn’t absorb as much liquid, a little extra milk to help the cookies spread, extra baking soda for browning, and corn syrup to add some crispness which in these cookies, is only around the edges.
 The rest of the cookies are chewy.

 I recently bought some Lyle’s Golden Syrup and wanted to see how it would work in place of corn syrup.
 Since this was a test, I made a small batch of eggless chocolate chip cookies for two.
 Without eggs, the cookie recipe was very easy to scale down.
 Here are the measurements.